GENRC

 start

-If given start argument, genrc runs the supplier command.
+If given this argument, genrc runs the supplied command.
 Before, it checks if the program is not already running and refuses to start its second copy if so.

 It is supposed that the program to be run will detach from the controlling terminal and continue running in the background (i.e. it is a daemon, in UNIX sense).
 If it is not the case, use the --sentinel option.
-With this option, genrc will start the command and will become daemon itself, controlling the execution of the program.
+With this option, genrc will start the command and become a daemon, controlling the execution of the program.
 It will exit when the command terminates.
-So long as the command runs, genrc will pipe its standard output and error to syslog facility daemon.
-The standard output will be logged with the priority info and the error with the priority err.
+Program’s standard output and error will be captured and logged to syslog facility daemon, with priorities info and err, correspondingly.
+Alternatively, standard streams can be redirected to a file using the --log-file, or to different files, using --log-err-file and --log-out-file options.

-If the --create-pidfile=FILENAME option is given together with --sentinel, the PID of the subsidiary command will be stored in FILE.
+If the --create-pidfile=FILENAME option is given together with --sentinel, the PID of the started command will be stored in FILE.
 The file will be unlinked after the subsidiary command terminates.
-Unless the --pid-from option is given, --pid-from=FILE:FILENAME will be assumed.
+Unless the --pid-from option is also given, --pid-from=FILE:FILENAME will be assumed.

 In sentinel mode, it is possible to restart the program if it terminates with a specific exit code or on a specific signal.
 This is controlled by the --restart-on-exit and --restart-on-signal options.
 Use this feature to ensure the service provided by the program won’t get terminated because of hitting a bug or encountering an unforeseen external condition.
-For example, the following two options will ensure that the program will be terminated only if it exits with status 0 or it is terminated by SIGTERM or SIGQUIT signal:
+For example, the following two options make sure that the program will be terminated only if it exits with status 0 or is delivered the SIGTERM or SIGQUIT signal:

 --restart-on-exit=’!0’ --restart-on-signal=’!TERM,QUIT’